Two arrested after bizarre chain of events left 1 victim dead, 1 victim injured in Oklahoma City

 Police say it all started Tuesday afternoon when officers were called to a stabbing in the 300 block of S. Council.

 When officers arrived, they discovered one person dead.
-Police say the man appeared to have been stabbed to death.
+Police say the man, identified as 27-year-old Henry Vicente, appeared to have been stabbed to death.

 They also found another victim who was suffering from stab wounds.
-She was rushed to a local hospital where she remains at this time.
+The woman, identified as 32-year-old Lana Delodge, was rushed to a local hospital where she remains at this time.

 Investigators said Wednesday that they believe an altercation broke out between the two victims and two other men, identified as Samuel Nino, Jr., 37, and Jesse Nino, 35.